vmware-archive/streaming-runtimes/README.md

 ## Contributing

 The streaming-runtimes project team welcomes contributions from the community.
-Before you start working with streaming-runtimes, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+All contributors to this project must have a signed Contributor License Agreement (“CLA”) on file with us.
+The CLA grants us the permissions we need to use and redistribute your contributions as part of the project; you or your employer retain the copyright to your contribution.
+Before a PR can pass all required checks, our CLA action will prompt you to accept the agreement.
+Head over to https://cla.vmware.com/ to see your current agreement(s) on file or to sign a new one.

 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

-## License